Red-Thunder-Robotics/7166-training-robot/README.md

-# 7166 Rebuilt robot
+# 7166 Rebuilt robot v2

-This is the repository for Red Thunder Robotics' Rebuilt competition robot version two.
+This is the repository for Red Thunder Robotics' Rebuilt competition robot **v2**.

 This was written by one senior on the team (plus an 8th grader, finally a protégé!).
 I have yet to fully grasp AdvantageKit, so simulation and such is lacking.